outmoded/university/README.md

 There are lots of way you can help make this experiment succeed and help shape a new format for teaching development skills:
 - Submit Pull Requests to improve this readme, add examples, write quick tutorials on how to work with git, etc.
 - Look for issues with a [`help wanted` label](https://github.com/hueniverse/hueniversity/labels/help%20wanted) or [`new contributor` label](https://github.com/hueniverse/hueniversity/labels/new%20contributor) and help with those.
-- Randomlly pick submitted Pull Request and review them, offering advice and helping others improve their skills.
+- Randomly pick submitted Pull Request and review them, offering advice and helping others improve their skills.

 ### Anything else?